Workplace Harassment Legal Rights: What You Can Legally Do Today

 Steps for Employees to Take if Harassed

-Many workers are impacted by the severe problem of workplace harassment.
 If you find yourself in a situation where harassment occurs at your workplace, it is crucial to know the legal steps you can take to protect yourself and your rights.
+These actions range from documenting incidents to filing complaints with relevant government agencies.

 Documentation

-The first and most important step to take when facing harassment at work is documentation.
+The first and most important step when facing harassment at work is documentation.
 Keeping a detailed record of all incidents of harassment is essential.
 This documentation should include the dates, times, locations, descriptions of the behavior, and the individuals involved.

 It is also critical to note any witnesses who may have seen the incident.
 Having a clear record can help you build your case later on, particularly if you decide to report the harassment to your employer or file a formal complaint.